chh14025/App-Behavior-Analysis/README.md

 	5. minigame:	This is a binary variable that shows whether users played the mini game built in to the app.
 0 is no, and 1 is yes.
 There are less users who played the minigame than those that did.

 	6. used_premium:This is a binary variable that shows whether users used the premium features of the app.
 0 is no, and 1 is yes.
-There are less users who used the features than those that did
+There are less users who used the features than those that did.

 	7. liked:	This is a binary variable that shows whether users liked the app.
 0 is no, and 1 is yes.
-There are less users who liked the app than those that did
+There are less users who liked the app than those that did.

+	Variables we dropped:

+	8. Users:	User ID.

+	9. enrolled_da.:The date of enrollment, or the day user started to use paid premium features.

+	10.screen_list:	A list of screens users opened when they use the app.

+	11.first_open:	The frist time users opened the app.

+	12.enrolled:	Whether this particular user enrolled in the paid premium features of this app.

 ### Correlation
 Let's find the correlation between the dependent variable - __enrolled__, and the independent variables (columns 1-7 used in the histogram above)